Dani-j/Yahtzee-game/README.md

-# COMP-1510-Yahtzee
+Yahtzee
 Student name: Dani\
 Terminal Game\
-Wrote in 7 hours on final
+Wrote in 7 hours on final for COMP1510\